benchristel/process-to-processes/src/Preface/What.md

 This book is for software developers who want to make better things in better ways.

+It covers all aspects of software development, from tiny details of code all the way up to team structure, project management, and user experience design.

 If you are interested in making software that is kinder, sturdier, more deeply felt, and better fit to your hand, eye, and mind, this book is for you.

-If you don't care that much about software _per se_, but just want to feel less stressed at work, I think you'll also find something of value here.
+If you just want to feel less stressed at work, I think you'll also find something of value here.

 This book will give you: